Close

 b.
 Britannia Industries Limited Phantom Option Scheme 2021

-During the year under review, 3 complaints were received by the Company under Anti-Sexual Harassment Policy and the same has been resolved.
+During the year under review, 1 complaint was received by the Company under Anti-Sexual Harassment Policy and the same has been resolved.

 a.
 Corporate Governance